googlearchive/todomvc/README.md

-# TodoMVC: Granular
+# TodoMVC: Model as Component

-Use a plain JS application data model (prototype) that is only ever known to the `app` component. `todos` exposes an interface via properties and events and `app` mediates between the model and the `todos`.
+The application data model implementation is itself a component.
+The `app` instances the models and mediates between model and `todos`.